ayush-sleeping/Learning_Laravel/README.md

 4. ###  Update Composer

-    To your update composer of project
+    * To your update composer of project
     ```cmd
    composer update
     ```
-    And sometimes we have to ignore some requirements
+    This command starts the development server, allowing you to access your Laravel application in the browser at http://localhost:8000/.
+You can specify a different port using --port.

+    * Ignoring Some Requirements during Update
    ```cmd
    composer update --ignore-platform-reqs
    ```
+   In some cases, you might need to update without considering platform requirements.
+This command allows you to update without checking PHP and extension versions.

   **[⬆ Back to Top](#Important-Commands)**